desophos/CreaDocs/src/components.rst

 As you can see, an entity is the sum of its contained components.
 It’s a pretty simple process of using components like building blocks to create something new.
 A component-based engine is by nature very modular.
 There are currently 30 different components and growing.
 Here are some component examples.

-Render – Used for rendering the entity
+| :class:`RenderComponent` – Used for rendering the entity
-Animation – Enables the entity to be animated (requires render component) Item – Treats the entity as an item making it possible to add to inventories Craft – Makes it possible to craft the entity (requires item component) Interactive – There are several ways to interact with an entity.
+| :class:`AnimationComponent` – Enables the entity to be animated (requires render component)
+| :class:`ItemComponent` – Treats the entity as an item making it possible to add to inventories
+| :class:`CraftComponent` – Makes it possible to craft the entity (requires item component)
+| Interactive – There are several ways to interact with an entity.
 Right click on it to “interact” or “use” it from your toolbar are just two examples.
-Placement – Enables an item to be placed into the world from inventory (requires item component) Monster – Treats the entity as a monster.
+| :class:`PlacementComponent` – Enables an item to be placed into the world from inventory (requires item component)
+| :class:`MonsterComponent` – Treats the entity as a monster.

 Sometimes, as a modder, you’ll find yourself in need of a component that does not exist – at least not yet!
 It is entirely possible to create a new type of component.
 Components have a simple interface and are created in a python script just like the rest of the content.